beyarkay/masters-thesis/02_background.md

 $$

-Maximum likelihood estimation is then the process of discovering which parameters $A$ result in the maximal likelihood given some observations.
+Maximum likelihood estimation is then the process of discovering which parameters $A$ result in the maximal likelihood given some observations
+$\bm{z}$.

 Practically, it is often more useful to work with the log-likelihood (notated
 $l$), and because $\log(x)$ is monotonically increasing, a value which maximises the log-likelihood will also maximise the likelihood.

-We will define the log-likelihood of a $\mathbb{L}$ Markov model as:
+We will define the log-likelihood of a Markov model as:

 <!-- prettier-ignore-start -->
 \begin{align*}